 More

-How to enable Single sign-on (SSO) using Microsoft Entra ID
+How to configure single sign-on (SSO) with Microsoft Entra ID

 Share On

 IT teams must secure access across users, devices, and locations, without slowing anyone down.
-Microsoft Entra ID (formerly Azure AD) serves as the core identity layer for many enterprises, enabling single sign-on to Microsoft 365 and numerous SaaS apps.
+Microsoft Entra ID (formerly Azure AD) serves as the core identity layer for many enterprises, set up single sign-on with Microsoft Entra ID to Microsoft 365 and numerous SaaS apps.
 However, it only handles authentication on its own.

 While the Entra admin portal can feel complex and overwhelming, especially for smaller teams, Scalefusion OneIdP simplifies setup and user management.